Brief information about the organization

 The Executive Board ensures the overall management of UNESCO.
 It prepares work of the General Conference and controls that its decisions are properly carried out.
 Functions and responsibilities of the Executive Board are derived primarily from the Constitution and rules or guidelines issued by the General Conference.
 The Executive Board of 58 members are elected by the General Conference.
 This choice is largely a matter of geography and diversity of cultures represented by UNESCO member states.
 The Executive Board meets twice a year.

 The Secretariat is a permanent executive body of UNESCO.
 It is based in Paris, France.
 The Secretariat employs civil servants from 170 UNESCO Member States.
+Ms. Audrey Azoulay (France) is the Director-General of UNESCO.
+She was appointed to this post on 15 November 2017.

 UNESCO,along with its Headquarters in Paris operates a worldwide network of regional bureaus, institutes and centers.